otnielmunozdev/cargoSprintChallenge/README.md

 ### Description

-This method calculates the best possible profit by buying and selling stocks on specific days, given the daily price variations.
+This method calculates the best possible profit by buying and selling stocks on specific days, considering daily price variations.
+It has been modified to handle edge cases and ensure accurate results.

 ### Parameters